flamedfury/flamedfury.com/src/memories.md

 ---
 title: Early Web Memories
 description: My recount of my earliest memories of being on the web
-layout: page.njk
+layout: _page.njk
+eleventyNavigation:
+  key: Early Web Memories
+  parent: Home
 ---

-these are the unedited notes of my earliest memories of getting online way back when. consider this a work in progress and expect the page to change over time.
+These are the unedited notes of my earliest memories of getting online way back when.
+Consider this a work in progress and expect the page to change over time.

-#### 1995
+### 1995

 in 1995 we got our first pentium pc at home. this was shortly after the world wide launch of [windows 95](https://invidious.xyz/watch?v=W9Jn3GIwgCM). we set the pc up one friday afternoon and that was that. we did not have the internet at home yet, and we didn't have any games installed except for those that came with windows 95.